JedWatson/qs-set/README.md

 npm install --save qs-set
 ```

-To use in the browser, include `qs-set.js` in your webpage.
+To use in the browser, include `dist/qs.js` or `dist/qs.min.js` in your webpage.

 Bower support coming soon.